antoniorib91/bookstore/README.md

 Bookstore Library, made with angular 9 and Node.
 To run this project you need

-to install Angular-CLI an nodej with npm.
+to install Angular-CLI an Nodejs with Npm.

+Install node and npm - https://nodejs.org/en/

+(You need npm) Install angular CLI - https://cli.angular.io

 ## Running with container